-A. MONITORING THE EMPLOYMENT PRACTICES OF FOREIGN SUPPLIERS
+A. MONITORING THE PRACTICES OF FOREIGN SUPPLIERS

-Concerns include the rights and the treatment of foreign workers who make goods imported and sold in the United States by U.S. firms.
-Should a U.S firm refuse to deal with certain suppliers or make arrangements to monitor their workplaces to make sure that the workers are not being mistreated?
+Concerns include the rights and the treatment of foreign workers who make goods imported and sold in the United States by U.S. businesses.
+U.S firms usually refuse to deal with certain suppliers or arrange to monitor their workplaces to make sure that the workers are not being mistreated.